mondayrain/learn-something/Distributed-Systems/CAP-Theorem.md

 ### Misconceptions
 CAP shouldn't be misunderstood as having to choose between 2 and eschewing the third.
 In the absence of a network failure (e.g. when the distributed is running normally), both availability and consistency can be satisfied.

+To add, Consistency and Availability can be measured on a spectrum, while Partition Tolerance is quite binary (a definition on partition tolerance can vary, but in the end the system either supports partition tolerance or not).

 Rather, it's a question of what is most valuable to YOU when the network goes DOWN.
 That is the only time a trade-off needs to be made.
 In different situations, you may care more about consistency rather than availability and vice versa.

 #### Examples